lewiswigmore/soc-copilot/README.md

 To utilise SOC Copilot, include the relevant keyword in your query.
 For example:

-- To learn about a specific threat actor, use: `vulnerability [cve]`.
+- To learn about a specific vulnerability, use: `vulnerability [cve]`.
 SOC Copilot will gather information, risks and remediation strategies for this vulnerability.
 - To collect IoCs for a type of malware, use: `ioc [name]`.
 SOC Copilot will provide a list of associated IoCs, like IPs, domains, and file hashes.

 ## Installation